wardbekker/benchmark/README.md

 # Spark Benchmark Tool

-This tool is inspired by the DFSIO benchmark for Hadoop mapreduce.
-It will test the write throughput to HDFS using the Spark framework.
+This tool is inspired by the TestDFSIO benchmark tool for Hadoop mapreduce.
+This tool will use the Spark framework for writing to HDFS.

+## Why ?!

+Short answer: Because you can.
+Longer answer: Spark benchmarking tools typically test compute performance, not HDFS write performance.

 ## Getting the Spark Jar